-The Chase Sapphire Reserve has all the bells and whistles you could want from a premium travel credit card.
-And while it does have a $450 annual fee, it’s surprisingly easy to get many times that in value each year you have the card.
+The Chase Sapphire Reserve benefits suite has all the bells and whistles you could want from a premium travel credit card.
+And while it does have a $550 annual fee, it’s surprisingly easy to get many times that in value each year you have the card.
 The annual travel credit alone will reimburse for the first $300 in eligible travel purchases you make each cardmember year.
-And other perks like the generous Priority Pass Membership and TSA Precheck/Global Entry free credit are worth more than $150 combined to most people.
+And other perks like the generous Priority Pass Membership, TSA PreCheck/Global Entry credit, Lyft membership, and DoorDash perks are worth much more than $250 combined to most people.

 But maybe the biggest reason to get the card s the fact that it can make all of your other Chase Ultimate Rewards points more valuable.
 With the card, you can use your Ultimate Rewards points to book travel through the Chase Travel Portal at a rate of 1.5 cents each, which is up to 50% more than other Chase Ultimate Rewards cards.